HARPA vs StackState

 Who should choose HARPA?

-• You need to automate repetitive tasks in your browser.
+• You want to automate repetitive web tasks without coding knowledge.

-• You want to extract data from web pages quickly.
+• You need to extract and summarize data directly from web pages efficiently.

 Who should avoid HARPA?

-• Free-tier limits are a blocker for extensive usage.
+• Free-tier limits are a blocker for your extensive automation needs.

 Key decision factor